-You should read the following discussion of our financial condition and results of operations in conjunction with our unaudited interim condensed consolidated financial statements as of and for the three and nine months ended September 30, 2023 and 2022 and the related notes thereto included in Part I, Item 1 of this Quarterly Report on Form 10-Q, our audited consolidated financial statements as of and for the years ended December 31, 2022, 2021 and 2020 and the related notes thereto included in our Annual Report on Form 10-K filed with the SEC on March 16, 2023.
+You should read the following discussion of our financial condition and results of operations in conjunction with our unaudited interim condensed consolidated financial statements as of and for the three and nine months ended September 30, 2023 and 2022 and the related notes thereto included in Part I, Item 1 of this Quarterly Report, our audited consolidated financial statements as of and for the years ended December 31, 2022, 2021 and 2020 and the related notes thereto included in our Annual Report on Form 10-K filed with the SEC on March 16, 2023.
 This discussion contains forward-looking statements that involve risks and uncertainties and that are not historical facts, including statements about our beliefs and expectations.
 Our actual results could differ materially from those anticipated in these forward-looking statements as a result of various factors, including those discussed below and particularly under the headings "Risk Factors," "Business" and "Cautionary Note Regarding Forward-Looking Statements" contained in our Annual Report on Form 10-K filed with the SEC on March 16, 2023.
 As used herein, "we", "us", "our", the "Company" and "PLBY" refer to PLBY Group, Inc. and its subsidiaries.
+This Item has been revised for the effects of the restatement, as discussed in Note 1, Basis of Presentation and Summary of Significant Accounting Policies, of the financial statements included elsewhere in this Quarterly Report on Form 10-Q/A.